Access4all/adg/pages/knowledge/screen-readers/linear-processing/README.md

 Blind users using a screen reader perceive a page in a linear, one-dimensional way.
 Like a traditional book (or better, an audiobook), a page is scanned by the screen reader sequentially from top left to bottom right, line by line.

-This is due to the nature of written (and spoken) information: it is presented in a purely linear, sequential fashion, one word after the other, approximately like this:
+This is due to the nature of written (and spoken) information: it is presented in a purely linear, sequential fashion, one line after the other, approximately like this:

 ![Auditive perception of a typical website (approximative)](_media/auditive-perception-of-a-typical-website.png)